igarashitm/camel-x12-837-poc/README.md

 This route flows as following:
 1. Every 3 seconds, execute this route
 2. Reads [X12 837P text input](02.x12-837/837-to-xml-input-message.edi) into the body
-3. Transforms X12 837P input to the XML using Smooks DFDL
+3. Transform X12 837P input to the XML using DFDL data format (unmarshal)
 4. Prints the outcome

-In the [Smooks config file](02.x12-837/837-to-xml.smooks-config.xml), the [DFDL schema file](02.x12-837/X12-837P.dfdl.xsd) is specified for the transformation.
+Note that the [DFDL schema file](02.x12-837/X12-837P.dfdl.xsd) is specified on `unmarshal` step for the transformation.
 This DFDL schema file is the most important piece in this PoC, and also the most time taking part to create this PoC.
 The Daffodil Visual Studio Code extension helped a lot to debug the file and make it work.

 To run this route using Camel JBang (assuming the CWD is [02.x12-837](02.x12-837)):
 ```
-camel run --dep=org.smooks.cartridges:smooks-dfdl-cartridge:1.0.1 X12-837P.dfdl.xsd 837-to-xml*
+camel run X12-837P.dfdl.xsd 837-to-xml*
 ```
 The expected output is same as the [input XML file for xml-to-837 route](02.x12-837/xml-to-837-input-message.xml)